miranda98/slackr/README.md

 * Apply appropriate design practices and methodologies in the development of their solution
 * Develop an appreciation for product design and an intuition of how a typical customer will use a product.

-## Changelog (cleared 27th October in git hash "353c70c6e")

-* 02/11/2019: "u_id" added to user and users structures
-* 02/11/2019: member return objects (seen in channel/details) have "profile_img_url" property added to them
-* 02/11/2019: Restricted image uploads to only be for JPGs.
-If you want to do all images that's fine, this just makes it easier for everyone else.
-* 02/11/2019: standup/active route added (this is really trivial)

 ## Overview

-An overview of this background and this project can be found in a short video found [HERE](https://youtu.be/Mzg3UGv3TSw).

 To manage the transition from trimesters to hexamesters in 2020, UNSW has established a new focus on building an in-house digital collaboration and communication tool for groups and teams.